 You may upload files for students and parents to download.
-Teachers do this on the screen; Admins do this on the screen.
+See the More > Files & Links screen in or .
 Also students have personal file lockers to store their own files, so they may access them from any computer at school or home.

 View Login Activity

 To check how often and when each student and parent last logged in, teachers see the screen in Gradebook Mode, and admins see the screen in Admin Mode.

 The number of logins is for all classes, not just yours.
 It counts only one login per day (e.g., three logins on the same day counts as only one).
 Teachers can view the totals for a specific grading period or the entire school year; admins see totals for the school year only.

 If the date of last login is today, it shows the local time instead of the date.
 (See to set your time zone.)